Chapter 1: Cultural Relativism (see below)

 In the modern era, Albert Einstein did away with the notion that time was an absolute or privileged frame of reference and generalized Galilean relativity of spatial measurements to any space-time frame of reference.
 This fundamental change in relativity introduced the modern age in the physical sciences.
 Today, modern relativity is the central paradigm for the scientific understanding of physical events.
 It should be one as well in the social sciences for the understanding of social behavior.

 The absence of a privileged reference frame and the ability to derive different, legitimate conclusions from multiple perspectives are the essential characteristics of a relativistic approach.
 It is these features that distinguish relativistic theory from both bio-absolutism and cultural relativism.
 Clearly not relativistic, bio-absolutism uses a reference frame based upon a concept of human “nature”.
 Cultural relativism, not as obviously non-relativistic, still utilizes a privileged reference frame—one for each culture.
 But cultural relativism does differ from bio-absolutism in a very important aspect.
-It recognizes that culture plays a crucial role in any attempt to analyze data.
+It recognizes that culture plays a crucial role in any attempt to analyze the social world.
 Recognizing that culture plays an essential part in the investigation of phenomena, especially in the regard to the nature of observation, is an important step towards the development of a modern, productive social science.
-But to attain this goal, it is necessary to move beyond cultural relativism.
-It is necessary to recognize that modern science has no privileged reference frame.
+But to attain this goal more than the recognition of the role of culture in social behavior is required.
+It is necessary to recognize that the successes of modern science are based upon theory that has no privileged reference frame.

-The recent successes of modern science in the realms of the physical and biological world continue to grow.
-Developments today in physics, chemistry, and genetics promise a better understanding of the human body and the world around us plus a brighter future for many individuals.
-But, at the same time, we are witnessing the untimely death of millions of people, the increased depletion of resources, the growing danger of formidable weaponry, and the ultimate peril of an inhospitable planet.
-To meet these threats, more than technological progress is needed.
-The successful future of humanity depends upon an advanced understanding of social behavior with subsequent social systems that will protect the individual and secure the future of the planet.
-To achieve these goals, a relativistic theory of human behavior is essential.
+The successes in the realms of the physical and biological sciences continue to grow.
+Developments today in physics, chemistry, and genetics are providing a better understanding of the human body and the world around us.
+But, at the same time, we are witnessing the depletion of resources, the production of ultimate weapons, and the possibility of an inhospitable planet.
+To meet these threats, more than progress in the physical and biological sciences is needed.
+To ensure a reasonable future for humans, progress is required in the social sciences.
+A relativistic theory of social behavior is necessary for this progress to be achieved.

-In the next chapter, modern relativity is discussed in greater detail and a precise definition of ‘culture’ is discussed in the Chapter 3.
-The remaining chapters use these fundamental concepts to develop a modern theory of human behavior.
+Relativity is discussed in greater detail in the next chapter and culture is examined in Chapter 3.
+The remaining chapters use these fundamental ideas to develop a relativistic theory based upon a modern concept of the social world.

 Emeritus Professor of Anthropology